logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 185: Given two rectangles on a 2D graph, return the area of their intersection
 - Q 186: Given an array of positive integers, divide the array into two subsets such that the difference between the sum of the subsets is as small as possible
+- Q 187: Given a list of rectangles.
+Compute whether a pair of rectangles overlap each other